2022 Maryland Senate election: District 21

 The new 21st district includes parts of Prince George's and Anne Arundel counties, including College Park, Laurel, and Beltsville.
-Four-term Democratic incumbent James Rosapepe, who was re-elected in 2018 with 77.5% of the vote, is running for a fifth term.
+Four-term Democratic incumbent James Rosapepe, who was re-elected in 2018 with 77.5% of the vote, ran for a fifth term.

 District 22

 The new 22nd district consists of Hyattsville, Greenbelt, and Riverdale Park.
-Seven-term Democratic incumbent Paul G. Pinsky, who was re-elected in 2018 with 92.4% of the vote, is running for an eighth term.
+Seven-term Democratic incumbent Paul G. Pinsky, who was re-elected in 2018 with 92.4% of the vote, ran for an eighth term.